dashqqq/Network-Police/README.md

 # Network-Police
-Basic network troubleshooting script
-This Python program performs several tasks related to networking:

-It uses the subprocess module to run the ifconfig or ipconfig command (depending on the operating system) to get information about the network interfaces on the computer.
+This code works to be a basic network tool that does the following tasks:

+Prints the network interface information for the system.
+On Windows, it uses the ipconfig command, and on other systems, it uses the ifconfig command with the interface specified as 'eth0'.

-It gets the hostname of the computer using the socket module.
+Prints the hostname of the device.

-It prompts the user to enter an IP address and uses the subprocess module to run the ping command to send ICMP echo request packets to the specified IP address.
+Prompts the user to enter an IP address and pings the specified address 4 times using the ping command.

-It prompts the user to enter an IP address and uses the subprocess module to run the tracert command to trace the route to the specified IP address.

-It prompts the user to enter an IP address and uses the subprocess module to run the arp command to display the ARP cache for the specified IP address.
-It then uses a regular expression to extract the interface name from the output, and parses the VLAN number from the interface name.
+Prompts the user to enter an IP address and traces the route to the specified address using the tracert command.